woctezuma/stable-diffusion-colab/README.md

 # Stable Diffusion SANA-Sprint - Colab

-The goal of this repository is to provide a Colab notebook to run the text-to-image [Stable Diffusion SANA-Sprint][huggingface-latest-weights] model.
+The goal of this repository is to provide a Colab notebook to run the text-to-image [SANA-Sprint][huggingface-latest-weights] model.

 ## Usage